PixelOS-AOSP/official_devices/API/instructions/martini.md

 - Format data
 - Reboot and voila!

+# If you're coming from an aosp rom based on OOS 13:
+- Reboot to bootloader
+- Flash boot, dtbo and vendor_boot images
+- Reboot to recovery, format data and sideload the ROM zip
+- Reboot and voila!

+# If you're coming from an aosp rom based on OOS 12:
+- Flash OOS 13 F.13 fastboot rom and boot to it (Get it from [here](https://drive.google.com/uc?id=1N-k64Es6QJqN4c-yU21dZTVyXZsn-MU1&export=download))
+- Install OOS 13 F.13 full OTA zip in system updater (can get from oxygen updater app by enabling [them](https://drive.google.com/uc?id=1N-k64Es6QJqN4c-yU21dZTVyXZsn-MU1&export=download))
+- Once done, reboot to bootloader, flash boot, dtbo and vendor_boot images
+- Reboot to recovery, format data and sideload the ROM zip
+- Reboot and voila!

+# If you're coming from OOS 13 F.13:
+- Same steps as above but skip the first step

+# If you're coming from any older OOS 13/12 versions:
+- Same steps as above but Install OOS 13 F.13 full OTA zip twice in system updater instead of flashing fastboot rom

+# Updating to a newer build (dirty flash):
+- Sideload ROM zip
+- Reboot and voila!

 # If sideloading rom gives error 7:
 - Reboot to recovery
 - Enter fastbootd